The Urinary Incontinence Program at Palos

 Incontinence, involuntary loss of bladder control, affects people of all ages.
 It may often be a symptom of another medical condition, such as pregnancy or prostate disease.

-The two most common type of incontinence are Urge and Stress.
+The two most common types of incontinence are Urge and Stress.
 Urge incontinence is the sudden need to pass urine and the inability to get to the bathroom in time.
 Stress incontinence can cause sudden leakage during an activity or a sudden movement such as exercise, coughing, laughing or sneezing.

 How Palos Can Help